ravisheth/mapsseq/protocol.md

 ## 16S FISH studies

-To confirm findings from the MaP-seq technique, we also perform 16S FISH.
+To confirm findings from the MaPS-seq technique, we also perform 16S FISH.
 We base our FISH protocol largely on commonly used FISH protocols, and previously validated probes (see the manuscript for FISH primer details).
 Note that it is imperative to treat slides extremely gently at all times to prevent bacteria from washing off the section.

 ### FISH protocol
 - Paraffin embed sample and obtain 4 um lumenal sections